Hoarding (economics): Hoarding versus investing

-“If the market share price of a unit of investment in a project is higher than the production and marketing cost of that unit, the share should be offered for sale.
-If it is held off the market to create artificial scarcity of the shares, the behaviour is speculative in nature.”

 Environments that allow for hoarding

 For the act of hoarding to occur, certain conditions must be met to allow speculators to successfully manipulate of the price of goods.
-The main condition granting the ability for speculators to manipulate prices is that the goods being hoarded belong to a non-competitive market.
+The main condition granting the ability for speculators to manipulate prices is that the goods being hoarded are traded on a non-competitive market.
 A non-competitive market occurs when the agents acting in the marketplace of question are limited, have little or weak competition, and are not controlled entirely by market forces, unlike markets which operate under perfect competition.
 Resultantly, agents acting in these imperfect markets have amplified power and a greater ability to influence the price of a product both directly and indirectly.
 In the situation where an external force disrupts the supply chain involved in producing a product, there may be shortages causing demand to increase and the market price of the product to increase correspondingly.
 A non-competitive market condition may provide agents with the opportunity to exploit situations where shortages may be occurring by imposing restrictions on the quantity of product in shortage that enters the market, maintaining high demand and increased prices.
 Conversely, in competitive markets, market prices tend to adjust in response to the authentic abundancy or scarcity of a good.
 Agents attempting to curtail a product in such competitive market conditions will most likely not succeed at driving up prices, as competing firms will inevitably supply the product to the marketplace to earn profit.